-The Company had a Key Executive Long-Term Incentive Plan (LTIP), the provisions of which became effective January 1, 1995.
-Under the LTIP, benefits were paid in the year
+- (1) The executive officers of the Company receive certain perquisites, including the personal use of a Company-owned vehicle and personal computer.
+The aggregate amount of such perquisites received by each named officer, in the case of any such named officer, does not exceed 10% of the total annual salary of such officer. - (2) The Company had a Key Executive Long-Term Incentive Plan (LTIP), the provisions of which became effective January 1, 1995.
+Under the LTIP, benefits were paid in the year following the end of a three-year performance cycle.

-- -year performance cycle.
 The LTIP was terminated in May 2000 with the approval of the 2000 Stock Incentive Plan.
 With termination of the LTIP, benefits accrued under the 1997-1999 performance cycle and benefits accrued under the partially completed 1998-2000 and 1999-2001 performance cycles then pending under the LTIP were paid out at that time.
 The accrued benefits paid under the one completed three-year performance cycle and the two partially completed performance cycles were paid in Common Shares of the Company.
 The shares vest equally over a three-year period.
-There will be no future payments made under the LTIP.

-The 2000 Stock Incentive Plan (the "2000 Plan") was approved at the 2000 Annual Meeting.
-The purpose of the 2000 Plan is to provide stock-based incentives as a means of promoting the success of the Company by attracting, retaining and aligning the interests of employees (including officers) with those of shareholders generally. - (3) - (4) The Company adopted an Annual Incentive Plan (AIP) for executive officers and managers in 2000.
+There will be no future payments made under the LTIP. - (3) The 2000 Stock Incentive Plan (the "2000 Plan") was approved at the 2000 Annual Meeting.
+The purpose of the 2000 Plan is to provide stock-based incentives as a means of promoting the success of the Company by attracting, retaining and aligning the interests of employees (including officers) with those of shareholders generally. - (4) The Company adopted an Annual Incentive Plan (AIP) for executive officers and managers in 2000.
 Payouts under the AIP, which are made in cash or restricted stock pursuant to the provisions of the AIP, are based on the prior year's operating results.
 All amounts paid in 2000, 2001, and 2002 were paid in cash.
-As a result of the restatement of the Company's financial statements for the years ended 2000 and 2001, Eligible Participants could be eligible for additional awards with respect to operating results for those years The Compensation Committee will review the final audited results for 2000 and 2001 to determine whether any additional awards will be made.
-Restricted stock awards under the AIP will be granted under the 2000 Plan, if the proposed amendments to the 2000 Plan are approved by shareholders. - Includes payment by the Company of the premium on business travel and accident policy of \$99 per person per year for 2000, \$86 for 2001, and \$85 in 2002; payment by the Company of the premium for group life insurance of \$168 per person for 2000, \$190 for 2001 and \$168 for 2002.
+Restricted stock awards under the AIP will be granted under the 2000 Plan. - (5) Includes payment by the Company of the premium on business travel and accident policy of \$99 per person per year for 2000, \$86 for 2001, and \$85 in 2002; payment by the Company of the premium for group life insurance of \$168 per person for 2000, \$190 for 2001 and \$168 for 2002.
 The balance represents the Company's matching contribution to the 401(k) Plan for the benefit of each named officer.
-Excludes restricted stock award of 1,050 shares granted to Mr. Wicks in April 2002, subject to shareholder approval of the proposed amendments to the 2000 Plan, and payment of dividend equivalent rights associated therewith.
+Excludes restricted stock award of 1,050 shares granted to Mr. Wicks in April 2002, subject to shareholder approval of the proposed amendments to the 2000 Plan, and payment under the dividend equivalent rights associated therewith.